 Cuba’s tropical climate produces fruits and root vegetables that are used in Cuban dishes and meals.

 3- MUCHO GUSTO FESTIVAL

 Mucho Gusto is an event organized by the Restaurant and Cocktails bar Cuba Compagnie to celebrate the gastronomy of Latin American countries.
-During one week this festival proposes us a virtual travel through our taste buds: Cuba food (of course) but also Brazil, Colombia, Peru and Mexico food, all in a colorful setting.
+During one week this festival proposes us a virtual journey through our taste buds: Cuba food (of course) but also Brazil, Colombia, Peru, and Mexico food, all in a colorful setting.
 The last edition took place from 23rd to 27th October and we are willing to know what next edition has to propose.

 4- RHUM FEST PARIS

 Parc Floral de Paris.
 Route de la Pyramide – Bois de Vincennes (entrance through Pavillon des Cèdres).
 M. Château de Vincennes, L1; Vélib post #12.125

 This is the largest rum fair in France and the largest in Europe by the number of rums present.
 This alcoholic festival includes master classes, rum tasting courses and a couple of bars.
 The fourth edition will take place on 22nd, 23rd and 24th April 2017, are you going to miss that?

 Price: single tickets from 49€ (one day)